-Tracy Duell-Cazes is a child support lawyer serving the San Jose and Santa Clara Areas.
-Child support is a primary focus of divorce cases where a couple has children under 18 years old.
-As a Certified Family Law Specialist, Tracy Duell-Cazes' practice focuses on all areas of Family Law, including child support.
+Tracy Duell-Cazes is a child support lawyer with over 34 years of experience Child support is a primary focus of divorce cases where a couple has children under 18 years old.
+As a Certified Family Law Specialist, Tracy Duell-Cazes’ practice focuses on all areas of Family Law, including child support.

 Child support can become an extremely contentious issue, so you need to work with a family law attorney experienced in working with parents having problems or concerns with their current child support obligations.

-As with most rulings, child support obligations can be adjusted if circumstances change, such as the noncustodial parent gets laid off from work.
+As with most rulings, child support obligations can be adjusted if circumstances change, such as a parent gets laid off from work.
 A Family Court Judge can also adjust child support obligations if a parent experiences a significant salary increase.

 A Family Court Judge will set the child support payment amount based on child support guidelines and a formula developed by California, which includes multiple variables.
 These variables include: